-Computer Science: Principles is designed to introduce students to the central ideas of computing and computer science, to instill ideas and practices of computational thinking, and to have students engage in activities that show how computing and computer science change the world.
-The proposed course is rigorous and rich in computational content, includes computational and critical thinking skills, and engages students in the creative aspects of the field.
+Computer Science: Principles is designed to introduce students to the central ideas of computer science, to instill ideas and practices of computational thinking, and to have students engage in activities that show how computing changes the world.

+The course is rigorous and rich in computational content, includes computational and critical thinking skills, and engages students in the creative aspects of the field.
 Through both its content and pedagogy, this course aims to appeal to a broad audience.